… about right, rong and enliten-mint

 What prevents me from dissolving?
 Fear… of the unknown, and fiercely I cling onto the illusive snippets of believing that I know.

 Rubbish.
-All these bits consist of is useless, pompous wishful illusion, and my fear gives it value, makes it a possession, a possession of rubbish.
+All these bits consist of is useless, pompous wishful illusion, and my fear gives them value, turns them into possession, a possession of waste.
 The fear of my mind who hangs onto this, his creation of what life is… and you and you and all there is.

 My sweet little darling, come here to me, I hold you safe…